Damn, I hate this game.

 Orpheus encounters every irritating enemy imaginable.
 I feel for the guy.

 I won't lie: the music is actually annoying in this game, particularly the first theme you hear when you start a new game.
 It sounds catchy at first, but after a few loops, you'll feel your cochleas begin to churn in agony.
 None of the other tunes stand out, but at least they don't make you want to strangle a squirrel.
-And as long as I'm complaining, this game has a friggin' long password system, too.
+And as long as I'm complaining, this game has an impressively long password system, too.
 I'd say 26 characters (lowercase, uppercase, numbers, and punctuation combined) is a bit extreme.
 And it seems arbitrary, too, because you can get a password from one of the gods, and then ask again directly afterward and get a completely different password.
 Plus the font is sometimes arbitrary and you can easily confuse a few characters and render whatever you wrote down null, void, useless, and infuriating.

 The Battle of Olympus had potential, but due to poor offensive abilities and, as a direct result, a perplexing difficulty level, the game falls flat on its face.
 The game has its fun points, and contrary to what I just said a moment ago, the game CAN be completed.
 But the long journey was indeed a tiring one, both for our pal, Orpheus, and for me.
 Too many trifling deaths, too many lengthy expeditions through Greek seasides, and too many wasted flicks of a pitiful club forced me to experience more suffering than entertainment.